 Service connection infrastructure

-This is the public network infrastructure required to provide potable water and to collect wastewater.
-This generally consists of assets such a water supply trunk mains and wastewater and collection sewers and is provided by Irish Water.
+This is the infrastructure required to provide potable water and collect wastewater.
+For a water connection, this will generally consist of assets such as water supply, trunk and distribution mains and their related accessories.

 For a wastewater connection, this will generally consist of assets such as wastewater and collections sewers, sewage rising mains, outfall pipelines and their related accessories.

 Irish Water will complete all works required to the public network infrastructure on public land.

 This is the infrastructure provided for the production of potable water and the treatment of wastewater.
 For a water connection, treatment infrastructure includes, but is not limited to assets such as raw water abstraction works, water treatment plants, water pumping stations, potable storage reservoirs and their related accessories.

 For a wastewater connection, treatment infrastructure includes, but is not limited to assets such as wastewater treatment plants, sludge treatment infrastructure, wastewater pumping stations and their related accessories.

 The Graphic shown below provides details of the water and wastewater infrastructure owned by Irish Water and the infrastructure which remain private in the future.

 For additional information relating to Irish Water’s policy on the maintenance and renewal of water supply and wastewater pipes, please view our Pipe Responsibility Maintenance Policy.